shifflettmb-1/airbnb_data_exploration/README.md

 ## Listing

-When analyzing the listing names of the properties I decided that common conjunctions and prepositions may not be too relevant for this context so I decided to remove them from the results.
+When analyzing the listing names of the Airbnb Hosts, I decided that common conjunctions and prepositions may not be too relevant for this context so I decided to remove them from the results.
 Results are shown below.

 Bronx